jeremy-goldwasser/feature-rankings/README.md

 ### Top-K Sampling Algorithms

-The repository includes two algorithms for evaluating feature importance rankings and sets: **SPRT-SHAP** and **RankSHAP**.
+The repository includes two algorithms for evaluating feature importance rankings and sets: **SPRT-SHAP** and **StableSHAP**.
 Both are implemented in `top_k.py`:
-  - Use the `sprtshap()` and `rankshap()` functions to apply these methods.
+  - Use the `sprtshap()` and `stableshap()` functions to apply these methods.
   - The parameter *guarantee* determines whether the algorithm focuses on ranking stability or set stability.

 ## Usage and Examples

 For detailed examples of the provided functions on real-world data, refer to the `vignette.ipynb` notebook.
 This vignette performs ranking and set stability analysis in both the retrospective and algorithmic cases.
   - Retrospective analysis with Shapley Sampling and KernelSHAP.
-  - Top-K algorithms with SPRT-SHAP on KernelSHAP, RankSHAP on Shapley Sampling, and our application of S-LIME.
+  - Top-K algorithms with SPRT-SHAP on KernelSHAP, StableSHAP on Shapley Sampling, and our application of S-LIME.